beloureiro/carereview/readme.md

 5. [Components](#components)

 ## Features
-- **Survey Modal**: A pop-up modal that allows users to rate their experience with a healthcare professional.
+- **Comprehensive Patient Feedback**: Users can rate their experience with healthcare providers on aspects like communication, waiting time, value perception, and more, offering a well-rounded view of each professional's service.
-- **Styled Components**: The app uses `styled-components` for component-level styling, making it easy to customize and maintain.
+- **"Style of Care" Selection**: Patients can select the approach that best describes the provider’s style—Compassionate, Professional, or Analytical—helping future patients find a doctor whose interaction style suits their needs.
-- **Filtering and Searching**: A professional list component that includes filters and search functionality to narrow down healthcare providers by name or specialty.
+- **Search and Filter Functionality**: The app includes options to search for professionals by name or filter by specialty, making it easy to find the right provider.
-- **Context API**: Manages global state for professionals, allowing easy access to data across components.
+- **Interactive Survey Modal**: A dynamic feedback form where patients can provide ratings and select care styles in a user-friendly interface.

 ## Technologies Used
-- **React**: A JavaScript library for building user interfaces.
+- **React**: For building the user interface and managing component-based architecture.
-- **Styled Components**: A library for styling React components.
+- **Styled Components**: Used for styling the app at the component level, ensuring a consistent and customizable design.
-- **Framer Motion**: For animations within the survey modal and feedback messages.
+- **Framer Motion**: Implements animations in the survey modal and feedback interactions for an enhanced user experience.
-- **React Context API**: Manages the state across the app, specifically for professionals and their ratings.
+- **React Context API**: Handles global state management for professional data and ratings across components.

 ## Installation
 To run this project locally, you need Node.js installed on your computer.